 Reliability * * * *

 I could never top off the 15-round mags.
 Even with only 14 rounds in the magazines, I suffered several failures to feed.
 Maybe the mags will break in over time, and maybe they won’t.
 Maybe they needed cleaning, and maybe they didn’t.
-Shooting with less than the full complement of cartridges, or with a 10-round mag topped off, I had zero issues.
+But the G19 is still a good shooter.
+With less than the full complement of cartridges, or with a 10-round mag topped off, I had zero issues.

 Customize This * * * * *

-It has a rail for Glock lights and lasers, and the sights can be changed.
-There is a huge aftermarket for Glock add-ons of every kind and description, but really, why bother?
+It has a rail for GLOCK lights and lasers, and the sights can be changed.
+There is a huge aftermarket for GLOCK add-ons and GLOCK parts of every kind and description, but really, why bother?

 OVERALL RATING * * * *